Paper flower shadow boxes are a great gift to give for valentne’s day, mothers day or just to show appreation to that special someone.

 I’m seriously thinking I need one in my entryway for each season.

 This has quickly become one of my favorite ways to decorate with paper flowers, but there are so many ways you can sprinkle these pretty creations throughout the house, the possibilities are endless.

-What You Need to Make an Ombre Cricut Paper Flower Shadow Box
+What You Need to Make a Cricut Paper Flower Shadow Box?

 To make the rolled flowers you just need:

 - A shadow box (I used the 9×9 for this project)